Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       connecting to the remote access port.
 Take care when specifying `deny` rules when your nodes must make use of SSH or RDP to perform actions between compute nodes.
+* (optional) `public_ips` property defines a list of any pre-defined Azure-allocated Public IP addresses that are assigned to the pool.
+These must not already be bound and there must be a sufficient number of public IPs to cover the number of compute nodes in a pool (or any potential future resizes).
+These must be fully-qualified ARM Public IP resource ids.
 * (optional) `certificates` property defines any certificate references to add on this pool.
 These certificates must already be present on the Batch account and are only applied to new pool allocations.